The Swimways Initiative

 Oceans are connected.
-As in terrestrial ecosystems, many marine species undergo in lengthy migrations across the oceans to feed, breed or rest.
-Thanks to MigraMar researchers and collaborators, the intricated movement of these species has started to be uncovered for the Eastern Pacific Region.
-One of the key features aspects of these movements are how they connect several Marine Protected Areas (MPAs) of the region, such as Galapagos (Ecuador), Malpelo (Colombia), Cocos (Costa Rica) and Coiba (Panamá).
+As in terrestrial ecosystems, many marine species undergo lengthy migrations across the oceans to feed, reproduce or rest.
+Thanks to MigraMar researchers and collaborators, the intricate movement of these species has started to be uncovered for the Eastern Pacific Ocean.
+One of the key features aspects of these movements is how they connect several marine protected areas (MPAs) of the region, such as Galapagos (Ecuador), Malpelo (Colombia), Coco (Costa Rica) and Coiba (Panama).

-The sad true is that these species face many dangers while moving away from these MPAs.
-Unsustainable, illegal, unregulated, and underreported fisheries are driving many of this species to the brink of extinction.
+The sad truth is that these species face many dangers once they leave these MPAs.
+Unsustainable, illegal, unregulated, and underreported fisheries are driving many of these species to the brink of extinction.
 The Swimways Initiative, or MigraVías as they are called in Spanish, aims to reverse these trends by providing tangible protection for species that move along predictable routes and building resilience to climate change.
-MigraMar is working with national governments to identify and protect Swimways that link Marine Protected Areas across the Eastern Pacific region.
+MigraMar is working with national governments to identify and protect Swimways that link MPAs across the Eastern Pacific Ocean.
 This initiative involves transboundary collaboration in data collection, analysis, management, enforcement, and sustainable and equitable use of the benefits generated.

-The Swimways are a set of connectivity conservation projects that create linkages and marine corridors between protected areas and other patches of habitats, such as seamounts and underwater ridges, increasing the mobility and range of many species and allowing them to move across the seascape so that gene flow and diversity are maintained between local populations.
+Swimways are a set of connectivity conservation projects that create linkages and marine corridors between protected areas and other patches of habitats, such as seamounts and underwater ridges, reducing the risk of mortality for species as they move across the seascape so that gene flow and diversity are maintained between local populations.

 How they help

-By linking populations throughout the seascape, there is a lower chance for extinction and a much greater support for species richness, and populations resilience against climate change.
+By linking populations throughout the seascape, there is a lower chance for extinction and a much greater support for species richness, and population resilience against climate change.

 To propose a Swimway, MigraMar and its allies consolidate the most up-to-date science available on migratory species and produce a series of key evaluations:

-To determine the relevance of an area as a marine corridor, a strong scientific analysis is carried out to assess if it provides of structural and functional connectivity to two or more areas of conservation concern.
-In the structural connectivity, an analysis of the geological and oceanographic characteristic is carried out to detect conditions providing of a continuum habitat that could allow or promote migratory species to aggregate and migrate through it.
-In the functional connectivity, an in-depth analysis of the behavioral, population and conservation ecology of marine migratory and non-migratory species inhabiting the study site.
+To determine the relevance of an area as a marine corridor, we assess whether the corridor provides structural and functional connectivity to two or more areas of conservation concern.
+For structural connectivity, an analysis of the geological and oceanographic characteristics of habitats is carried out to detect conditions that could allow or promote migratory species to aggregate and migrate through them.
+For functional connectivity, we analyze the behavioral, population and conservation ecology of the species inhabiting the study sites.

-To determine the economic and social value of an area, an analysis of the main actors, the ecosystem services (with focus on direct use services and resource use conflicts), and the demographics of an area is carried out.
+To determine the economic and social value of an area, we identify the main actors, the ecosystem services (with focus on direct use services and resource use conflicts), and the demographics of an area.
 This is critical to characterize the current and future management and conservation scenarios that could be adopted.

 The Swimway proposal must contemplate adequate marine spatial planning that contemplates sustainable use of resources, seasonality of species, distribution of marine species and human resources, monitoring and adaptability.
-Sub-areas with total and partial restrictions for fisheries use are analyzed with both spatial and temporal considerations.
+Sub-areas with total or partial restrictions for fisheries are analyzed with both spatial and temporal considerations.

-MigraMar researchers actively worked in the consolidation of the Coiba-Malpelo Swimway, the first transboundary Swimway in the world connecting the oceanic habitats of Malpelo Island (Colombia) with coastal Coiba (Panamá).
-Currently, MigraMar is working towards the consolidation of the Cocos-Galapagos Swimway, which will connect the Cocos (Costa Rica) and Galapagos (Ecuador) Islands, and the evaluation of a potential Swimway within and beyond the Mexican Pacific region.
-The swimways will provide improved protection and management over the areas around the four MPAs, particularly around seamounts over the Malpelo, Yuruparí, Coiba and Cocos Ridges.
-The Coiba-Malpelo and the Cocos-Galapagos Swimways are within the Marine Corridor of the Eastern Tropical Pacific (CMAR) scope, an intergovernmental treaty signed by Costa Rica, Colombia, Ecuador and Panama to promote the connectivity in this region and ensure the sustainable use of its resources (www.cmarpacifico.org).
+MigraMar researchers actively worked in the consolidation of the Coiba-Malpelo Swimway, the first transboundary Swimway in the world connecting the oceanic habitats of Malpelo Island, Colombia, with coastal Coiba Island, Panamá.
+Currently, MigraMar is working towards the consolidation of the Cocos-Galapagos Swimway, which connects the Coco, Costa Rica, and Galapagos Islands, Ecuador; and the evaluation of a potential Swimway within and beyond the Mexican Pacific region.
+These swimways will provide improved protection and management over the areas around the MPAs, particularly around seamounts over the Malpelo, Yuruparí, Coiba and Cocos Ridges.
+The Coiba-Malpelo and the Cocos-Galapagos Swimways are within the Marine Corridor of the Eastern Tropical Pacific (CMAR) scope, an intergovernmental treaty signed by Colombia, Costa Rica, Ecuador and Panama to promote the connectivity in this region and ensure the sustainable use of its resources (www.cmarpacifico.org).

 The Coiba-Malpelo Swimway

-The creation in September of 2015 of the Coiba Ridge Managed Resources Area in Panama; and in October of 2017 the expansion of the Malpelo Flora and Fauna Sanctuary, and the creation of the Yurupari Integrated Management National District in Colombia, marked a regional conservation milestone by favoring the transboundary management of highly productive ocean areas of conservation importance.
-This area was later expanded in 2021 when Panama announced the further expansion of Coiba, now limiting not only with Colombia but also with Costa Rica’s exclusive economic zone.
-This marine area provides an improved transboundary protection opportunity for migratory marine species, allowing the consolidation of the first Swimway in the world: the Coiba-Malpelo Swimway.
+The expansion of the Coiba Ridge Managed Resources Area in Panama in 2021, and the Malpelo Flora and Fauna Sanctuary and the Yuruparí Integrated Management National District in Colombia in 2022, marked a regional conservation milestone by favoring the transboundary management of highly productive ocean areas of conservation importance.
+These adjacent MPAs provide a unique management opportunity for the Colombian and Panamanian exclusive economic zones, while allowing the consolidation of the first Swimway in the world: the Coiba-Malpelo Swimway.

 The Cocos-Galapagos Swimway

 Since its initial conception, the CMAR was created to conserve biodiversity and promote sustainable use of marine and coastal resources in the Exclusive Economic Zones of Colombia, Costa Rica, Ecuador, and Panama.
 In fact, the CMAR considers the region between the Coco Island National Park, Costa Rica, and the Galapagos Marine Reserve, Ecuador, as a biological corridor with significant conservation value.
 This region exhibits a high similarity in its benthic community composition.
-Large schools of jacks, snappers, and Hammerhead Sharks dominate the region’s marine seascape.
-Species such as the Whale Shark, Silky Shark, and sea turtles are also residents of the four nations’ MPAs, but not exclusive to any.
-Scientific evidence shows a high connectivity within the ETPO, both with respect to sharks and sea turtles and fish.
+Large schools of jacks, snappers, and hammerhead sharks dominate the region’s marine seascape.
+Species such as whale and silky sharks, and sea turtles are also residents of the four nations’ MPAs, but not exclusive to any.
+Scientific evidence shows a high connectivity within the Eastern Pacific Ocean, both with respect to marine mammals, sea turtles and fish.

-The consolidation of the Cocos-Galapagos Swimway is the next logical step to strengthen conservation efforts by Ecuador and Costa Rica and respond directly to various public and private initiatives in the region.
+The consolidation of the Cocos-Galapagos Swimway is the logical step to the conservation efforts by Ecuador and Costa Rica and respond directly to various public and private initiatives in the region.
 In 2018, MigraMar proposed a conservation area to connect Galapagos and Cocos Island of approximately 240,000 km2 after the exhaustive analysis on the movements of 15 species (389 individuals) from which MigraMar scientists and collaborators have collected data in the last 15 years.
 In 2022, Costa Rica expanded its protected areas of Cocos National Park and the Seamounts Marine Managed Area towards the border with Ecuador, while the later created a new protected area that connects the Galapagos Marine Reserve with Costa Rica’s expanded MPAs.
 By doing this, both countries paved the way towards the consolidation of the Cocos-Galapagos Swimway and the conservation of this important migratory route for highly mobile species.

 The Mexican Pacific Swimways

-With the creation of MPAs, such as the Revillagigedo National Park (PNR), the Cabo Pulmo National Park (PNCP) and the Espiritu Santo Archipelago National Park (PNAES), it has been possible to partially preserve the functionality and ecological diversity of the Mexican Pacific.
+With the creation of MPAs, such as the Revillagigedo National Park, the Cabo Pulmo National Park and the Espíritu Santo Archipelago National Park, it has been possible to partially preserve the functionality and ecological diversity of the Mexican Pacific.
 There is sufficient evidence to demonstrate the effectiveness of these MPAs in protecting subtidal reef (or benthic) communities.
 However, despite conservation efforts in each area, a marked population decline of highly migratory species has been also detected within the Mexican Pacific.
-This mobility hinders conservation efforts, particularly to the detriment of sensitive species, even with moderate levels of fishing extraction.
+The mobility of these species hinders conservation efforts, particularly to the detriment of sensitive species, even with moderate levels of fishing extraction.

 Current studies are qualitatively and quantitatively evaluating the outstanding ecological features that characterize the Mexican Pacific region with emphasis on five ecoregions: South Californian Pacific, Eastern Gulf of California, Western Gulf of California, Mexican Insular Transitional Pacific, and a control zone, Clipperton Atoll (belonging to France).
-The areas of conservation interest take into account the points of high importance of migratory connectivity registered to date, particularly those of bony fish, cartilaginous fish, reptiles, and marine mammals.
-The project expects to develop decision support tools to further improve the status and migratory movements of pelagic diversity within and beyond the Mexican Pacific.
+The areas of conservation interest consider the points of high importance of migratory connectivity registered to date, particularly those of bony and cartilaginous fish, and marine reptiles and mammals.
+The project expects to develop decision support tools to further improve the status and protect migratory movements of pelagic diversity within and beyond the Mexican Pacific.

 NASA/Goddard Space Flight Center Scientific Visualization Studio